 What is a Heart transplant?

 A heart transplant is a major procedure used to remove a diseased heart and implant a healthy heart that is received from a donor.
 A heart transplant is the only treatment for patients with chronic heart failure and is usually considered when the patient’s condition does not improve with medications or other procedures.
 However, it is not always possible to get a donor heart due to a shortage of donors and an increased number of recipients.
-This has led to the use of alternative strategies, including the left ventricular assist device (LVAD) therapy.
+This has led to the use of alternative strategies, including left ventricular assist device (LVAD) therapy.
+Consult the top cardiothoracic surgeons in Bangalore if you need a heart transplant.

 What is a Left Ventricular Assist Device (LVAD)?